-Having recently opened in November 2015, Pisco y Nazca is located at the The Palms at Town & Country plaza in Kendall.
-Executive Chef Miguel Fernandez, formerly of Gastón Acurio’s La Mar in San Francisco, leads an all-star culinary team, comprised of Chef Partner Ryan Smith, previously Executive Chef at Barton G, and Sous Chefs Fernando Salazar and Michael Elias from sister restaurant, Bulla Gastrobar in Coral Gables.
-With 10 different ceviches, Pisco y Nazca exceeds a typical ceviche menu.
-Try the “Nikkei” with ahi tuna, mirin, soy sauce wasabi peas, cucumbers, chanchaca leche de tigre and wonton-sesame crips.
-Additional locations are set to open in Doral in 2016.
+Pisco y Nazca is found inside The Palms at Town & Country plaza in Kendall with an additional location in Doral.
+Executive Chef Miguel Fernandez, formerly of Gastón Acurio’s La Mar outpost in San Francisco, leads an all-star culinary team to create some of the most delicious and creative Peruvian food in town.
+The menu boasts ten different styles of ceviche, as well as a traditional Nikkei dish, which includes ahi tuna, mirin, soy sauce, wasabi peas, cucumbers, chanchaca leche de tigre and wonton-sesame crisps.
 8405 Mills Drive #260, Miami, 305.630.3844.

-Located in the heart of the Wynwood Arts District, GK Bistronomie is a new Peruvian inspired restaurant and bar helmed by Executive Chef-Partner, Rafael Perez Cambana.
-The menu features an array of artfully plated Peruvian inspired dishes with a modern twist, along with intricate handcrafted libations, in a sleek and stylish setting.
-Try one of the carefully concocted Pisco infusions, featuring traditional drinks such as Sours and Chicanos.
-218 NW 25th St, Miami, 786.477.5151.
+Located in the heart of the Wynwood Arts District, GK Bistronomie is a Peruvian restaurant helmed by executive chef-partner Rafael Perez Cambana.
+The menu features an array of artfully plated, Peruvian-inspired dishes with a modern twist, along with intricate handcrafted libations in a sleek and stylish setting.
+Try one of the carefully concocted Pisco infusions to pair with your ceviche.
+218 NW 25th St., Miami, 786.477.5151.